lsagetlethias/tstrait/README.md

 ### InsteadOf

 With `insteadof`, you can solve collision between similar Traits.
-InsteadOf must be seen like this: `use "Trait1.method" instead of what's found in "[Trait2, Trait3, ...]"`
+InsteadOf must be seen like this: `use "Trait1.method" instead of what's found in "[Trait2, Trait3, ...]" with the same method name`

 e.g.
 ```ts